Atlantic 10 Conference: Football champions

-Demise/"Rename"
+Demise/"rename"

 The 2005 move of Northeastern University, a football-only member of the A-10, to the Colonial Athletic Association for basketball and Olympic sports began a chain of events that would lead to the demise of the A-10 football conference, at least under the A-10 banner.

 At that time, the CAA did not sponsor football, but five of its members in the 2004–05 academic year (Delaware, Hofstra, James Madison, Towson, and William & Mary) were football members of the A-10.
 The addition of Northeastern gave the CAA six schools with football programs, which under NCAA rules allows a conference to sponsor football.
 Northeastern agreed to join any future CAA football conference, which meant that the A-10 football conference would drop to six members once CAA football began operation.

 With six football members in place, the CAA decided to start a football conference in 2007.
 The league then invited Richmond, a member of the CAA from 1983 to 2001, to rejoin for football only, because of UR's long-standing in-state rivalries with William & Mary and James Madison.
 UR accepted the invitation, taking the A-10 football conference below the NCAA minimum of six.
 Shortly after this, the A-10 football conference opted to disband, with all of its members becoming charter members of the CAA football conference.
+This league continues to operate under the administration of the multi-sports CAA, now known as the Coastal Athletic Association, as the legally separate entity of CAA Football (in full, the Coastal Athletic Association Football Conference).